 He then returned to his home state to serve as an assistant coach at Indiana University under U.S. Olympic Coach, Sam Bell, before taking his post at Army to work with another U.S. Olympic Coach, Jerry Quiller.
 Richardson credits his coaching successes to his coaching mentors over the years and also his leadership experiences during his seven plus years at West Point.

 Richardson is married to the former Carmen Mann, herself a former four-time All-American track athlete, who works in the Auburn athletics department as a liaison for international student-athletes.
-The couple has two children, five year old daughter, Olivia, and four year old son, Triston.
-The Richardson's are also actively involved as foster parents in Lee County.
+The couple has two children, seven year old daughter, Olivia, and five year old son, Triston.
+The Richardson's are also actively involved as foster/adoptive parents in Lee County.